EdwinVW/iot-edge-demos/README.md

 If you want to run this solution yourself, execute the steps described below.

 ### 1. Satisfy the prerequisites
 1. Fork and clone this Git repository.

+	> For step 2 - 6, don't wait until a step is copletely finished, but as soon as the service is deploying, go to the next step.
 2. Create an **Container Registry** in Azure.
 	- Make sure you enable *Admin user-access* to the registry.
 	- Choose the *Basic* SKU.
-	- Once the registry is created, copy the user-name and password for this registry and keep this for later.
 3. Create an **IoT Hub** in Azure.
 	- Make sure you choose the *F1: Free* tier to enable IoT Edge.
 If you want to be able to send more than 8000 messages per day, choose the *S1: Standard* tier.
-	- Once the IoT Hub is created, go to the *Built-in endpoints* blade for the hub and copy the *Event Hub-compatible endpoint* connection-string.
 4. Create a **simulated edge device VM** in Azure.
 	- Search *IoT Edge on Ubuntu* in the Azure Marketplace.
 You will find a template for VM with Ubuntu 16.04 LTS with the IoT Edge runtime pre-installed.
 	- Create a VM based on this template.